yetanotherchris/yetanotherchris.dev/content/blog/2020-11-14-converting-pfx-to-pem-in-dotnet-core.md

 ![pfx algos](/assets/2020/pfx-algo.png)

 If the algorithm is RSA or ECSDA you can load the key in .NET Core.
-ECSDA is the successor to DSA and is newer than RSA, using elliptic curves - which I won't pretend I know they work - rather than RSA's factorials, which means it has the same security with shorter keys.
+ECSDA is the successor to DSA and is newer than RSA, using elliptic curves - I won't pretend I know how they work - rather than RSA's factorials, which means it has the same security with shorter keys.
 There's more information on the difference between the two [here][4].

 ```csharp
 // dotnet add package System.Security.Cryptography.Algorithms